BlueByteSystemsInc/PDMShell/src/FROGLEAP.md

 # FROGLEAP Command Documentation

 ## DESCRIPTION:
 Frog leaps an old version as newest.

 ## SYNTAX:
-frogleap [-v version]
+frogleap [-s search] [-f filePath] [-oldVersion oldVersion]

 ## PARAMETERS:
+-s search - The search operation to use.

+-f filePath - The file(s) to be frog leaped.
+This is the default parameter.

--v version - The version to leap.
+-oldVersion oldVersion - The old version to leap.
+This is an integer.

 ## EXAMPLES:
-frogleap -v 2.1
+frogleap -f "file1.sldprt" -oldVersion 2

+## REMARKS:
+- The search parameter searches the current directory and does not drill down.
+The search query is a PDM one, so you can use `%` for wildcard.